The Long Discourses

 32. “There are those who say, ‘Self and the world are limited.
 [This is true; anything else is false.]’
 They have a view of self, a view of soul, a view of body, and a view of the world regarding conditioned things.
 They say, ‘The soul is limited, the body is limited, and the world is limited.
 From its conception in the womb until it reaches the charnel ground, the four elements possessed by the body thus change.
 After not more than seven births, the body and soul’s actions come to an end, and the self enters the class of purity.’
 Therefore, they say, ‘Self [and the world] are limited.’

 33. “There are those who say, ‘Self and the world are unlimited.
 [This is true; anything else is false.]’
 They have a view of self, a view of soul, a view of body, and a view of the world regarding conditioned things.
 They say, ‘The soul is unlimited, the body is unlimited, and the world is unlimited.
 From its conception in the womb until it reaches the charnel ground, the four elements possessed by the body thus change.
-After not more than seven births, the body and soul’s action come to an end, and the self enters the class of purity.’
+After not more than seven births, the body and soul’s actions come to an end, and the self enters the class of purity.’
 Therefore, they say, ‘Self and the world are unlimited.’

 34. “There are those who say, ‘[Self and] the world are both limited and unlimited.
 [This is true; anything else is false.]’
 They have a view of self, a view of soul, a view of body, and a view of the world regarding conditioned things.
 They say, ‘The soul is both limited and unlimited, [the body is both limited and unlimited, and the world is both limited and unlimited].
 From its conception in the womb until it reaches the charnel ground, the four elements possessed by the body thus change.
-After not more than seven births, the body and soul’s action come to an end, and the self enters the class of purity.’
+After not more than seven births, the body and soul’s actions come to an end, and the self enters the class of purity.’
 Therefore, they say, ‘Self [and the world] are both limited and unlimited.’

 35. “There are those who say, ‘Self and the world are neither limited nor unlimited.
 [This is true; anything else is false.]’
 They have a view of self, a view of soul, a view of body, and a view of the world regarding conditioned things.
 They say, ‘The soul, body, [and the world] are neither limited nor unlimited.
 From its conception in the womb until it reaches the charnel ground, the four elements possessed by the body thus change.
-After not more than seven births, the body and soul’s action come to an end, and the self enters the class of purity.’
+After not more than seven births, the body and soul’s actions come to an end, and the self enters the class of purity.’
 Therefore, they say, ‘Self [and the world] are neither limited nor unlimited.’

 Views about the Soul and Body